Venue (Oakland Center, Oakland University, Ballroom A and B)

 TO REGISTER CLICK HERE

-This is a specia; event for official members of the Southeast Michigan World Affairs Council.
+This event is for members of the Southeast Michigan World Affairs Council.
 To become a member, click on Membership Page.

 Melanie W. Sisson is a senior fellow in the Foreign Policy program’s Strobe Talbott Center for Security, Strategy, and Technology where her current work focuses on U.S. nuclear strategy and the role of nuclear weapons in foreign policy.
 Author of many books her latest is “The United States, China and the Competition for Control” that considers whether the United States and the People's Republic of China have irreconcilable visions of world order.
 She has an M.A. from Columbia University and a Ph.D from the University of Colorado.